KenKundert/networth/README.rst

     - Convert to using new IEXcloud API for downloading security prices.

 **0.3 (2019-04-20)**:
-    - Allow arbitrary date format in mortgages
+    - Allow arbitrary date format in mortgages.
-    - Improve error reporting
+    - Improve error reporting.
-    - Change the sign of the principal in mortgages
+    - Change the sign of the principal in mortgages.

 **0.1 (2019-03-23)**:
-    - Initial release
+    - Initial release.
-    - Add mortgage balance calculations
+    - Add mortgage balance calculations.

 **0.0 (2019-01-31)**:
-    - Initial version
+    - Initial version.